Bali was the first place that I ever visited as a solo traveller and it remains up there with my favourite travel destinations of all time.

 As there are not that many things to do in Canggu, I won’t break this one down day by day because 3 days in Canggu will be too much for some people.

-For the slow travellers who enjoy a laid back experience, 3 days in Canggu is perfect, but you could easily arrive in Canggu in the morning and stay for just 1 night.
+For the slow travellers who enjoy a laid back experience, 3 days in Canggu is perfect, but you could easily arrive in Canggu in the morning and stay for just 1 night if you want to get the most out of your 2 weeks in Bali.

 The best things to do in Canggu